daavsnts/fitness-tracker-svelte/README.md

 ## Setting up the environment

 1. Install Node version 18.
-You may use asdf to install using `asdf install`
+You can use asdf to install using `asdf install`
 2. (optional) Install the dependencies to run Storybook's test runner with `sudo npx playwright install-deps`
 3. Install NPM packages with `npm install`